(Translate this site)

 Destiny calls us, for this to share.

-The music carrying the words was beautiful.
-It pulled at me.
+The musical voice carrying the words was beautiful; it pulled at me.

 As the seconds mounted, I also became aware of a shroud of exhaustion and dark depression settling over me.
-Despair approached in ever broader steps, signaling the coming of a monster headache and worse.
+Despair approached in ever broader steps, signaling the coming of a monster headache, and worse.
+The silvery figure continued to sing at me.

 Come come, my love,